Khytron/Khytron/README.md

 - 👋 Hi, I’m @Khytron
 - I'm a 19 year old self-taught game developer as of 2025.
-- 👀 I’m interested in getting into Software Engineering.
+- 👀 I’m interested in Computer Science, Arts, Music, Chess, Games
-- 🌱 I’m currently learning Unity, C# and Pixel Art.
+- 🌱 I’m currently learning Godot, Aseprite and Audacity.
 - 📫 How to reach me ...
-Whatsapp +601161666534
+Whatsapp +601173140563

 <!---
 Khytron/Khytron is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.